 2k Byte memory.
 In

-addition you an alarm clock with up to 10 alarms, an useful calculator with 10
+addition it features an alarm clock with up to 10 alarms, an useful calculator with 10

-digits capability and a code protected area for secret informations.
+digits capability and a code protected area for secret information.

-Production of the TI-3400 Europa was shifted to Malaysia early in 1991.
+Production of the TI-3400 EUROPA was shifted early in 1991 to Malaysia.